MichiganDataScienceTeam/F25-Shazam/README.md

 <img src="asset/shazam.png" height=60/>

-The goal of this program is to create a scalable Shazam clone that can identify songs in its library from microphone audio input.
+The goal of this project is to create a scalable Shazam clone that can identify songs in its library from microphone audio input.

 This project will combine elements of Machine Learning, Signal Analysis, App Development (React Native + Expo), and Backend Development (MySQL + Flask).